-2 Introduction to R: assignment, vectors, functions, strings, loops
+2 Introduction to R: Assignment, vectors, functions, strings, and loops

-Note: This lecture content was originally created by voluntary contributions to Data Carpentry and has been modified to align with the aims of EEB313.
-Data Carpentry is an organization focused on data literacy, with the objective of teaching skills to researchers to enable them to retrieve, view, manipulate, analyze, and store their and other’s data in an open and reproducible way.
+Note: Components of this lecture (and some others in the course!) were originally created by voluntary contributions to Data Carpentry and have been modified and expanded over the years to align with the aims of EEB313.
+Data Carpentry is an organization focused on data literacy, with the objective of teaching skills to researchers to enable them to retrieve, view, manipulate, analyze, and store their and other’s data in an open and reproducible way in order to extract knowledge from data.

 2.1 Lesson Preamble